Ten farmers produce and sell 9,000 pounds of specialty mushrooms over 30 weeks, generating $108,000 in

 will move forward with their plan.

 6)A member of the project team will visit each farm to give on site feedback and one-on-one consultation.
+This has been limited to only 2 farms because of Covid concerns.

 1000 vegetable and beginning farmers in the Northeast learn about specialty mushroom cultivation as a viable farm enterprise through webinars, newsletters, and emails.
 April - August 2019.